a-n-d-r-3-w/calculator/CombinedRFASpec.md

    1. Statement: The user can chain operations
    1. Use Case Identifier and/or Rationale
    1. Priority: Must Have
+1. Very large number
+   1. Statement: When the user produces a result with an absolute value greater than 999,999,999,999, then an error is displayed
+   1. Use Case Identifier and/or Rationale
+   1. Priority: Must Have

 ##### Non-Functional Requirements (Performance, Reliability, I18N, L10N, others) #####